Here’s when drug prices will start to decrease for Medicare recipients - NewsBreak

 Here’s when drug prices will start to decrease for Medicare recipients

 Medicare recipients who take insulin will be the first to benefit from the drug pricing provisions in the Inflation Reduction Act.
-Additional drug costs will start to decrease in 2026.
-(Photo by Joe Raedle/Getty Images)
+Additional drug costs will start to decrease in 2026 (Joe Raedle/Getty Images).

 Starting next month, a $35 cap on insulin prices will go into effect for millions of Medicare recipients.
 The lower pricing is one of the first of several policy measures Americans will see in the coming months and years under the Inflation Reduction Act signed into law in August.

-Note: Correction: This story was updated to correctly reflect that the monthly cap for insulin does not go toward pumps.